Wisenet SKY Cloud VMS User Manual

 Bridge/CMVR Failure

 Bridges and CMVRs are basic computers (similar to a PC or the insides of an NVR or DVR), and are therefore susceptible to hardware failure.
 This can occur due to failure with the power supply, hard disk, or general electronics.
-If the bridge or CMVR fails, video recording will typically stop.
+If the bridge or CMVR fails, video will typically stop.
 With a bridge, video that has not been transmitted to the Wisenet SKY Cloud Data Center may be lost, and the bridge will need to be replaced.
 A CMVR may need to be replaced, or it could be repaired (depending on its size).

 Because all the configuration information for the bridge/CMVR is stored in the cloud, replacing a bridge/CMVR is quick and painless.
 The Wisenet SKY Cloud VMS will push all the configuration information for the bridge/CMVR and cameras to the new device.
 The only work needed by the technician or customer is to physically replace the bridge/CMVR.